audiotool/nexus-sdk-examples/deno/README.md

 ## Example 2: `react-to-tchanges.ts`

-This example reacts to changes of a note region.
+This example reacts to changes done by a user in the DAW in realtime.
 Example output:

 ```
 crated region with name: Notes at position: 0